code-energy/teamspector/INSTALL.md

-This software isn't installed, it's run as a script on the fly.
-But to run it, you'll need to have MongoDB and Python dependencies installed.

 # MongoDB
-Make sure MongoDB 4.x is installed and its daemon is running in your system.
-Do to it with Mac OS X and Macports,
+This software needs MongoDB 4.x running in your system.
+In Mac OS X, it can be installed with Macports:

     $ sudo port install mongodb

 # Python
-Ensure you have all dependencies in `requirements.txt` installed in a dedicated python virtual environment.
-You can use `virtualenvwrapper` to create your virtual environment.
-To install it,
+It's best to install Teamspector in its own python virtual environment.
+You can use `virtualenvwrapper` to create a virtual environment.
+If you don't already have it,

     $ sudo pip install virtualenvwrapper
     $ mkdir ~/.virtualenvs